aaronwmorris/indi-allsky/docs/asi676mc-frame-repair.md

    every image.
 Enable preceding-frame caching only when the additional memory and disk use are acceptable.
 4. Collect several purple events across at least two exposure levels.
-5. Open **Tools -> ASI676MC Calibration** while signed in.
+5. Open **Tools > ASI676MC Calibration** as a user who can save Config.
 6. Discover saved FITS or select a multi-file upload.
 7. If preliminary threshold suggestions appear, verify the populations, apply or manually edit only the recommended detection fields, reset the tool, and rerun.
 8. Review the evidence summary, warnings, derived values, and current values.
 9. Download the report if an audit copy is useful.
-10. As an administrator, apply the result only after it looks credible.
+10. Apply the result only after it looks credible.
 11. Disable Exclude Only to activate repair, then monitor gallery status and logs for validation failures.
 12. Return FITS-saving options to the desired long-term disk-use policy.